benplumley/Notes/Semester 2/Systems Architecture II.md

 Reading through the inode and indirect blocks from disk every time a file is accessed is quite time consuming, so a typical OS will read them just once and cache the inode and the indirect blocks in memory to reduce the lookup overhead.
 If they are modified, the OS will periodically write them back to disk.
 A good Os will even keep copies of the disk blocks in memory too, so reads/writes to disk are just reads/writes to the in-memory copy.
 The OS will occasionally write the blocks back to disk, whenever it is convenient to do so.
 This is why you shouldn't just pull a out a USB stick, as the in-memory copy of the disk may well be out of sync with what is on the actual device.
 The 'safe to remove' is an indication that everything has been synced up.

 The space in the inode for the disk block pointers is used for various other things when the inode refers to something other than a disk file.
 For example, a *soft link* (similar to a Windows shortcut) to a file or directory.
-This is a special inode who's purpose it say "don't look at me, look at this other file instead".
+This is a special inode whose purpose is to say "don't look at me, look at this other file instead".
 A flag in the inode header tells the OS that this is a soft link, not a reference to a file.

 The contents of a soft link is just the name of the inode for the file it redirects to.
 For example, the contents of a soft link named /home/foo that linked to /mnt/bar would just the string "/mnt/bar".
 When a program opens foo, it is the job of the OS to not present the data "/mnt/bar", but to close the inode referred to by foo and open the inode referred to by bar, and return the data it finds there instead.